Bily225/alx-system_engineering-devops/0x00-shell_basics/README.md

-the absolute path name of the current working directory y
+the absolute path name of the current working directory